madis/ses-2013/readme.md

 ### Task description

 The aim of this task is to build an address matching engine, which will take an address in a propriatory database in textual form such as "Papiniidu tn 13, Pärnu" and match it with structured records in the official ADS dataset (http://ads.maaamet.ee/).
-Validate the results with respect to the normalization results given by http://xgis.maaamet.ee/adsavalik/ads.
+Validate the results with respect to the normalization results given by http://xgis.maaamet.ee/adsavalik/ads (pick Aadressiteksti normaliseerimine from the top menu) .

 ### Data